Get Started Today With Einstein Search

 How Do I Get Einstein Search?

 Einstein is free – available to Unlimited, Enterprise and Performance edition customers, with Lightning enabled.
 From Winter ’22 release, Einstein Search is on by default, so it’s time to help your users skill up on this awesome productivity feature.

 How Do I Setup Einstein Search?

-Step 3: Define Your Search Result Layouts
+Step 2: Define Your Search Result Layouts

 At this point, you may want to define your search result layouts and what actions users will be able to take.